Seized Argentine naval ship gets jubilant homecoming

-MAR DEL PLATA, Argentina, Jan 9 (Reuters) - An Argentine navy ship was given a triumphant homecoming on Wednesday three months after it was seized in Ghana on behalf of a hedge fund suing over defaulted government bonds.
+MAR DEL PLATA, Argentina (Reuters) - An Argentine navy ship was given a triumphant homecoming on Wednesday three months after it was seized in Ghana on behalf of a hedge fund suing over defaulted government bonds.

 Argentina’s government, which calls funds like NML “vultures,” asked a U.N. maritime court to intervene and the Hamburg-based tribunal ordered the ship’s release last month.